HL7/FHIRPath/input/pages/index.md

 ### Null and empty

 There is no literal representation for _null_ in FHIRPath.
-This means that when, in an underlying data object (i.e. they physical data on which the implementation is operating) a member is null or missing, there will simply be no corresponding node for that member in the tree, e.g. `Patient.name` will return an empty collection (not null) if there are no name elements in the instance.
+This means that when, in an underlying data object (i.e. they physical data on which the implementation is operating) a member is null or missing, there will simply be no corresponding node for that member in the tree, e.g. `Patient.name`{:.fhirpath} will return an empty collection (not null) if there are no name elements in the instance.

 In expressions, the empty collection is represented as `{ }`.